What to expect when visiting Clare Hall

 Information for students

-Over the Summer, Cambridge (the city, the University, the colleges) underwent several significant changes as the UK grappled with the Coronavirus pandemic.
-Although imminent danger has passed and work has shifted focus towards safe reopening, you should know that your help, cooperation, and patience is very much needed.
+Over the past year, the College has adapted variously to the Covid-19 pandemic with good success; however your help, cooperation, and patience is still very much needed.
 We still want to make sure that we can provide the best possible practical assistance and pastoral support for all of our students for whom Cambridge is likely to be home over the coming weeks and months.

 Other measures in place

 Social distancing has become the norm, and one-way systems persist, at least around Main Site buildings.
-The College catering service has operated a successful takeaway system for several months.
-Laundry facilities have been free-at-the-point-of-consumption (i.e.: coin operation has been removed) since the end of March to reduce surface transmission, and washer-dryers have been installed in shared student houses.
-PPE are in regular use by staff on site, with more available for emergency use in shared buildings.
+The College catering service has operated a successful takeaway system for nearly a year.
+Laundry facilities have been free-at-the-point-of-consumption (i.e.: coin operation has been removed) since the end of March 2020 to reduce surface transmission, and washer-dryers have been installed in shared student houses.
+PPE are in regular use by all on site, with more available for emergency use in shared buildings.

 Things you can do